 We help researchers of all ages and backgrounds connect with Cambridge’s past.
 What are you looking to find?

 There are many ways find information about our collections:

-- Search the website for what makes you curious.
+- Use the magnifying glass tool () on the top navigation bar to search the website for what makes you curious.

-- Browse the finding aids below for detailed descriptions of the collections we hold.
+- Browse our Finding Aids for detailed descriptions of the collections we hold.
 Many have images online, either on our website or on Flickr.